 You can find the snippet preview in the so-called meta box, right below the edit field in WordPress:

-As you can see, the meta description needs optimizing and the title is perhaps a bit long.
+As you can see, we haven’t set a meta description yet and the title is perhaps a bit long.
 Now, where do we change all these things?

-As you can see, the template of the title is displayed here.
+As you can see, the template of the title is displayed here in purple.

 We have written quite a lot about that meta description.
 It’s the only ‘tool’, besides the title, that Google gives us to optimize our invitation to our website.
 In the meta description, you highlight what your page is about and why the user should visit it.